crispab/signup/SettingUpHeroku.md

 Connect your local Git repository to Heroku's Git repository
 ------

-Your local Git repository (the one you got when retrieving the source code) needs to know about the repository on Heroku so you can push the source code to Heroku for build and deploy.
+Your local Git repository (the one created for you when you cloned the source code) needs to know about the repository on Heroku so you can push the source code to Heroku for build and deploy.

 First, find out the Git URL to your application's repository on Heroku: